Heaventools

 Download Resource Tuner Console to evaluate it for your project.

-Download Resource Tuner Console Resource Tuner Console runs on all versions of Windows in use today: from 11 to XP, both 32-bit and 64-bit.
+Download Resource Tuner Console Resource Tuner Console runs on all versions of Windows in use today: from 11 to XP, and supports both 32-bit and 64-bit systems.

 Download RTC User Guide